 Entering his 18th season at the Capstone in 2014, Murphy has built a dominant program from scratch, starting as an assistant coach during the program's inaugural 1997 season before taking over as head coach in 1999

-If Patrick Murphy has been the face of the Alabama softball program throughout its entirety, Alyson Habetz has certainly played a huge role of her own in developing the Tide into one of the nation's elite.
-Entering her 15th season as Murphy's assistant, Habetz earned a promotion of her own when Murphy named her Associate Head Coach in the summer of 2007.
+If Patrick Murphy has been the face of the Alabama softball program throughout its entirety, Alyson Habetz certainly has played a huge role of her own in developing the Tide into one of the nation's elite.
+Entering her 18th season on Murphy's staff in 2015, Habetz earned a promotion of her own when Murphy named her associate head coach in the summer of 2007.

-Habetz brings a wealth of softball and baseball knowledge to the Tide staff.
-She joined the program on Sept.
+Habetz brings a wealth of softball and baseball knowledge to the Crimson Tide softball staff.
+She joined on Sept.
 21, 1998, in the program's second year.
-During her tenure, she has helped Murphy lead the Tide to its first ever national title,eight College World Series appearances, its first national championship in 2012 and five SEC titles, including four over the last five seasons.
+During her tenure, Habetz has helped Murphy lead the Tide tonine Women's College World Series appearances, its first national championship in 2012 and five SEC titles, including four over the last five seasons.

 Habetz began her stint at Alabama following a four-year career in women's professional baseball.
 She joined the pitching rotation with the Colorado Silver Bullets women's professional baseball team in 1995 following her collegiate playing career.
-She played for the Silver Bullets for three years before joining the Long Beach Aces of the now defunct women's professional baseball league as a first baseman and pitcher in 1998.
+Habetz played with the Silver Bullets for three years before joining the Long Beach Aces of the now defunct women's professional baseball league, as a first baseman and pitcher in 1998.

-After her first season with the Silver Bullets, she made the trip to Cooperstown, N.Y., where they opened up a section in the National Baseball Hall of Fame for the Colorado Silver Bullets team alongside her good friend and favorite sports hero Tommy Lasorda was on hand for the ceremony.
+After her first season with the Silver Bullets, Habetz made the trip to Cooperstown, N.Y., for the opening of a section in the National Baseball Hall of Fame recognizing the Colorado Silver Bullets team.
+Her good friend and favorite sports hero Tommy Lasorda was on hand for the ceremony.

-After spending two years fighting the issue in the state courts, Habetz became the first female in the state of Louisiana to play high school baseball, garnering All-District honors as a first baseman and pitcher while earning All-District, All-Parish and All-State honors as a basketball player.
+After spending two years fighting the issue in the state courts, Habetz became the first female in the state of Louisiana to play high school baseball, garnering all-district honors as a first baseman and pitcher at Notre Dame High School (in Crowley, La.) while earning all-state honors as a basketball player.

-Habetz also excelled in the classroom, representing her senior class of 1990 as its salutatorian and earning an academic scholarship to the University of Southwestern Louisiana (now the University of Louisiana at Lafayette) where she had also earned a basketball scholarship.
+Habetz also excelled in the classroom, representing the NDHS class of 1990 as its salutatorian before earning an academic scholarship to the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), where she had earned a basketball scholarship.

-While displaying her talents as a basketball player at USL, Habetz was also a member of the softball team, earning third team All-American, All-South Region, All-Louisiana and Academic All-American honors with the Ragin' Cajuns.
-While at USL, Habetz played under Murphy, who was an assistant coach in Lafayette.
+While displaying her talents as a basketball player at USL, Habetz was a member of the softball team, earning third team All-America, All-South Region, All-Louisiana and Academic All-America honors with the Ragin' Cajuns.
+While at USL, she played for a staff that included Murphy, who was an assistant coach in Lafayette.

-She helped lead her team to an appearance in the 1993 Women's College World Series.
+Habetz helped lead the Cajuns to an appearance in the 1993 Women's College World Series.
 As a member of the basketball team, Habetz etched her name in the record books, settling in at No. 7 all-time on the career scoring list en route to earning membership in the 1,000-point club.
-She graduated with a bachelor's degree in communication in 1995.
+She graduated with a bachelor's degree in communications in 1995.

-In 2006, she was inducted into the Louisiana High School Coaches Association Hall of Fame.
-She is also enshrined in the University of Louisiana at Lafayette's Sports Hall of Fame when she was inducted in 2003.
+Habetz was a 2006 inductee into the Louisiana High School Coaches Association Hall of Fame.
+She also is enshrined in the University of Louisiana at Lafayette's Sports Hall of Fame, where she was inducted in 2003.